optimobile/coai-dashboard/CONTRIBUTING.md

-# Contributing to COAI
+# Contributing to CSOAI

-First off, thank you for considering contributing to COAI!
+First off, thank you for considering contributing to CSOAI!
 It's people like you who make AI safety a reality for everyone.

 ## Table of Contents